clutchitggs/clutchitggs/README.md

 Security research framework.
 Parses webpack Module Federation chunk maps to expand SPA attack surfaces, then ranks the extracted endpoints by attack potential using an LLM.
 Python.
 For authorized research only.

 #### [TraceClinical](https://traceclinical.com)
-Side project — clinical decision support tool for mental-health screening.
+Clinical Decision Support System(CDSS) for mental-health screening.
 Web app, deployed.

 ---